-As we begin to see the darker evenings come in and a slight coolness in the air we know autumn has arrived, but did you also know that during September and October and even through to November it is a great time to sow grass seed.
+As we begin to see the darker evenings come in and a slight coolness in the air we know autumn has arrived, but did you also know that September and October are great times to sow grass seed?

 During autumn many fear it is too cold for seed germination but this is not the case at all.
-The recommended soil temperature is 9-12 degrees.
-A temperature that many parts of South England will see even in November.
+The recommended soil temperature is 8-10 degrees plus, a temperature that many parts of South England will see even in November.

 Whether you need to maintain an existing lawn by overseeding or starting a fresh by sowing a new lawn, we’ve outlined the reasons why you should act now and get sowing this autumn.